danaikorre/dsmanufacturing.github.io/index.md

 * storytelling and communication,
 * tools for data visualization,
 * evaluation.
+* programming skills are not required but those with a good understanding of JavaScript, python or R can learn how to use visualisation libraries such as D3.js, https://d3js.org

 With an aim to build skills that allow participants to directly apply their learning, the course features __online videos and reading material__, __mini tutorials__, __drop-in sessions__,  __complimentary online teaching material__, and  __seminars by guest speakers__.
 Know more about the [Course organization](organisation.html) and its [schedule](content.html)